10 min readCase study

 Experiment B in the same AI arc as experiment A (Gemini + SSE BFF).
 I deployed TheBloke/Llama-2-13B-GPTQ with vLLM on a GPU cloud pod (RunPod-style TCP port mapping) and exposed inference over WebSocket.

-Looking back, I should have used SSE or OpenAI-style HTTP streaming on the pod — the same pattern I had already implemented in experiment A on POST /api/chat/message/stream.
-WebSocket added protocol complexity without bidirectional benefit.
+Hindsight: I should have used SSE or OpenAI-style HTTP streaming on the pod—the same pattern I already had in experiment A on POST /api/chat/message/stream.
+WebSocket bought protocol complexity without any bidirectional win.

 Product context: Lessons from building a mobile events social platform.